Fact no. 1 Family

-The vineyards lie between 250 and 800 metres (820-2625 feet) in varying terrains and climate zones.
-The diversity of terroir allows several different grape varieties to find optimal conditions.
+The vineyards lie between 250 and 850 metres (820-2790 feet) in varying terrains and climate zones.
+The diversity of vineyard terroirs in Alto Adige and Trentino allows several different grape varieties to find optimal conditions.

-Weingut-Tenuta J. Hofstätter is the only family wine estate in South Tyrol (Südtirol-Alto Adige) that owns vineyards on both the west and east sides of the valley.
+Weingut-Tenuta J. Hofstätter is the only family wine estate in South Tyrol (Südtirol-Alto Adige) that owns vineyards on both the west and east sides of the Adige Valley and in southern Trentino.
 The varying expositions offer ideal growing conditions for both red and wine wines.